SafetyWing Strikes Back!

 Their medical evacuation coverage only pays to get you to the nearest appropriate hospital, not necessarily back to your home country (unless a doctor agrees you need the transportation for additional medical care).
 SafetyWing tells me that they will pay for an economy ticket back to the area where you were injured or your home country, whichever you choose, even without a doctor’s approval.
 But this is not medical transport, which can be far more expensive.

 SafetyWing’s total maximum coverage for all other treatments is $250,000 (or $100,000 for US residents over the age of 65).
 Which, frankly, seems stingy.
-Genki has no maximum payout limit here either.
+Genki Explorer has no maximum payout limit here either.

 In eliminating their deductible and improving their claims process, SafetyWing has also raised their prices.
 They’re now generally more expensive than Genki.
+Price calculators for the two products are here and here.
+But keep in mind that SafetyWing Essential bills you every 28 days (or 13 times a year) while Genki bills monthly (only 12 times a year).

 It’s fine that SafetyWing eliminated their deductible, but I think they should have kept the deductible as an option, in order to get a lower premium.
 Genki’s optional 50-euro deductible (per claim), drives their already-cheaper prices lower still.

-Learn more about SafetyWing’s Nomad insurance here.
+Learn more about SafetyWing’s Nomad Insurance Essential — their travel insurance — here.

-Learn more about Genki Explorer insurance here.
+Learn more about Genki Explorer — that company’s travel insurance — here.

-Nomad Health (SafetyWing’s Full International Insurance Plan)
+Nomad Insurance Complete: SafetyWing’s Full International Insurance Plan

 How Is This Different From Genki?

 In fact, despite having fewer exclusions and higher pay-outs, Genki’s price is now comparable to SafetyWing — and Genki, unlike SafetyWing, offers three different deductible choices that can lower the price further still.
+Calculators for price comparisons are here and here Weirdly, with their “Complete” international plan, SafetyWing bills monthly — 12 times a year, not 13, as with Essential.

 A Streamlined Claims Process